Last updated on April 26th, 2019 at 01:23 pm

-Baked Mac and Cheese is the ultimate classic comfort food.
+This easy homemade Baked Mac and Cheese recipe is the ultimate classic comfort food.
 We’re talking decadent creamy macaroni with the most incredible cheese sauce.
 Total soul-food and always a crowd favorite!

-Baked Mac and Cheese is one of my favorite dishes in the world, if not my favorite.
+Homemade baked Mac and Cheese is one of my favorite dishes in the world, if not my all-time favorite.
 To me this is what comfort food is all about, but I don’t like just any mac and cheese, it cannot come from a box.
 In my opinion, macaroni and cheese is all about the cheese sauce.
 The more cheese the better.

 Everyone needs a mac and cheese recipe in their cooking repertoire, so here’s my recipe that’s quite simple to make and it really doesn’t take more effort than opening a box of the pre-made stuff.